rlmcl/rescan/README.md

 - **It won't just identify repeat expansions**

    There are many ways to end up with poorly-mapped mates as defined by REscan (eg inversions, translocations, CNVs).
 This programme is called REscan because the original motivation to write it was to identify novel potential repeat expansions.
 A high statistic at a locus warrants further investigation and should not be considered as definitive evidence for a repeat expansion.
 You should follow up with other tools and wet-lab validation, if possible.

+- **REscan assumes chromosomes are linear**
+   It doesn't (currently) do anything fancy with circular chromosomes like the mitochondrial genome so statistics at SAM positions 0 or length(chr) won't be quite right.

 - **If your data aren't human, you might need to tweak**